bmcminn/PHPCSS/README.md

 ie: _/* DON'T EDIT [ABOVE/BELOW] THIS LINE */_

+When you call a function or a variable, just open up a PHP statement like you normally would and be sure to close it when you're finished.

-You do this and you'll get along just fine.
-When you save the file and reload your page, the script does a check to see if "style.css.php" is newer than "style.css".
-If it is, then we write it's contents to "style.css" and viola!
+You do this and things will get along just fine.
+Save the file and reload your page, the script does a check to see if "style.css.php" is newer than "style.css".
+If it is, then we write its contents to "style.css" and viola!

-(See TROUBLESHOOTING if you have issues)
+(See TROUBLESHOOTING if you have any issues)

 - - -